Keyboard shortcuts

 Chapter 11: The SNARK Recipe: Assembling the Pieces

-For the first 30 years of zero-knowledge (1985–2015), protocols were bespoke.
-A cryptographer would hand-craft a protocol for Graph Isomorphism, then start from scratch to build one for Hamiltonian Cycles.
-Each proof system was a custom creation, and expertise in one barely transferred to another.
+For the first 30 years of zero-knowledge (1985–2015), protocols were like hand-written assembly.
+A cryptographer would craft a protocol for Graph Isomorphism, then start from scratch for Hamiltonian Cycles.
+Each proof system was a custom creation.

 The Three-Layer Architecture